Updated: 30 March 2018

 However, this equation is not without controversy; nor is the term ‘Self-Actualisation’ used here in quite the same way as it is most commonly in Psychology.
 So there is some need to clarify our understanding(s) of ‘Self-Actualisation’ before we can benefit fully from this equation with YELLOW.

-The term ‘Self-Actualisation’ was originally introduced by the Organismic theorist Kurt Goldstein (1934) for the motive to realise all of one’s potentialities – driven by the actualising tendency, according to Carl Rogers (1951).
+The term ‘Self-Actualisation’ was originally introduced by the Organismic theorist Kurt Goldstein (1934) for the motive to realise all of one’s potentialities – every organism inherently seeks to attain the end it was made for.
+This seeking is driven by the actualising tendency, according to Carl Rogers (1951).
 In this respect, Self-Actualisation is effectively the same as Carl Gustav Jung’s (1921) concept of ‘Self-Realisation’.
 Beck’s (2002a) prime directive in so many ways is a reflection of the actualising tendency’s drive to address more complex needs.